yairp03/picoGym/Reverse Engineering/keygenme-py/README.md

 ...
 ```

-And we got the confirmation that the flag is correct.
+And we got the confirmation that the flag is indeed correct.

 **The Flag:** `picoCTF{1n_7h3_|<3y_of_0d208392}`